 A faster method to ui patch games copy of the Windows 7 to run smoothly and in Windows 8.1 is to use a third-party utilities named Microsoft Games Patcher you can download here (Credit @mydigitallife).

 And ready.
-If you follow the above instructions exactly, you can play popular classics of previous Windows systems on your version of Windows 8 or Windows 8.1.
+If you follow the above instructions exactly, you can play popular classics sale systems Windows previous on your version of Windows 8 or Windows 8.1.
 Enjoy!

-Note: Windows Defender Microsoft Games Patcher utility can identify as potentially dangerous, but you can ignore the warning without any problem.
+Please note: Windows Defender can identify Microsoft Games Patcher utility as potentially dangerous, but you can ignore the warning without any problem.

 STEALTH SETTINGS - How to restore Windows 7 classic games in Windows 8.1